 Engineers prepared and presented preliminary designs for conceptual purposes only at a public information meeting on July 22, 2021.
 You can view the presentation here.
 Each residence along the affected portion of Winnequah received an invitation to the meeting via U.S. mail.
 At that time, the plan included removal of the bump-outs, installation of sidewalk along the east side, mill and overlay of the asphalt surface, new bike lane and pavement markings and minor storm water improvements at Graham Street.

-Monday, Oct.
-4, 2021: City Council preliminary review of 2022 Capital Budget, to include discussion of funding for the project
+Monday, Nov.
+1, 2021: City Council vote on the Capital Budget, to include funding for the project